UNESCO World Heritage Site

 The Acque Albule Springs

 The thermal springs of Tivoli are famous since ancient times.
 During the rule of Emperor Augustus, Tivoli gained much fame for its waters.
 The Acque Albule Springs in Tivoli is known to be the most sulphur rich spring in all of Central Italy.
 The springs are located around 4 km from the centre of the city.
 Due to the high content of minerals in the water, the springs have a distinct smell and are greenish blue in color.

 A thermal establishment was built near the springs by the Romans when they realized the healing abilities of the water.
 Augustus, who had been suffering from rheumatism, had especially ordered the building of this thermal establishment.
 The ruins of this ancient Roman baths can still be seen in the area today; here the Romans bathed regularly to treat themselves of several different types of ailments.
 Residents of the area have always known that the waters have the ability to cure several types of diseases and are especially good for mending broken bones.
 In the ancient times the water of the springs were used for bathing and also for drinking as a health tonic.
 Several inscriptions have been found in the area which again talk about the healing properties of the area.

 The baths were forgotten slowly after the Roman rule.
 It was only in the 16th century that the people in the region again were reminded of the healing properties of the water of the spring and ever since then Tivoli has been an important health resort.
 Today, people from all over the world travel to Tivoli to bathe in the sulphur and mineral rich water of the Acque Albule Spring.

 The modern spa is located not very far from the ancient Roman baths.
-Even today the water of the spring is used for several treatments by the spa for curing respiratory problems, bone problems and even for several different types of beauty treatments.
+Even today the water of the spring is used for several treatments for curing respiratory problems, bone problems and even for several different types of beauty treatments.